 Whatever locations you opt for the secret to decorating mirrors is positioning and knowing how to mix and match.
 Guarantee that the mirror correctly captures any light coming in.
 After all, the attractiveness of a mirror is coaxed out by light.
 When there’s too little or no natural lighting hitting the mirror put in your own light fixtures.
 An overhead or wall light directed towards the mirror will create a beautiful effect.

 In larger areas like the living room, hang several mirrors with varying shapes and dimensions.
 For instance, you can have several round mirrors with different sizes.
 Each may have its own slightly different framework that blends well with the rest.

-A mirror combo generally works best when all the bits are hang onto a single wall.
-This makes a sort of a gallery which becomes the focal region of the room.
+A mirror combo generally works best when all the bits are hanging onto a single wall.
+This makes a sort of a gallery that becomes the focal region of the room.
 Try to opt for a wall that is directly opposite the windows.

 You might also install glowing interplay between mirrors and other items around the house.
 As an instance, a huge mirror that reflects an art piece opposite it.
 Or a mirror set to reflect the view outside into the home.

-With decorative wall mirrors, the framing has an even larger part in the overall design.
+With decorative wall mirrors, the framing has an even larger part of the overall design.
 As much as you might want different frame designs for different mirrors, stay within a specific theme.
 Do not have one mirror having an industrial-style wrought iron framework and another country-style one using a wooden trim.
-Even for mirrors setup in different rooms, try to work within one motif.
+Even for mirrors set up in different rooms, try to work within one motif.